-This tutorial highlights how quickly build a
+This tutorial highlights on how to quickly build a

-Learner and finetune a pretrained model on most computer vision tasks.
+Learner and fine tune a pretrained model on most computer vision tasks.

 For this task, we will use the Oxford-IIIT Pet Dataset that contains images of cats and dogs of 37 different breeds.
-We will first show how to build a simple cat-vs-dog classifier, then a little bit more advanced models that can classify all breeds.
+We will first show how to build a simple cat-vs-dog classifier, then a little bit more advanced model that can classify all breeds.

 The dataset can be downloaded and decompressed with this line of code: